 How to Access Training

-Assigned courses are available for completion through the University's myU portal.
+Assigned courses are available for completion through ULearn.
 See the Training Instructions page for step-by-step instructions.

 Questions About Training

-You can get many of your questions about training answered by dialing 1-HELP and getting help.
-Questions that are appropriate to ask 1-HELP about include:
+Trainees can get many questions about training answered by contacting Technology Help.
+Questions that are appropriate to ask Technology Help about include:

 - Why am I required to take these training courses?